 In layman's terms, where you put your attention (and subsequent action) is where you create your reality.
-Hence, learning to control your attention or selecting where to focus it is the first step in knowing how to TRANSFORM YOUR REALITIES, both inner and outer.
+Hence, learning to control your attention or selecting where to focus it is the first step in knowing how to CREATE YOUR NEXT REALITY, both inner and outer.

 This happens all the time in scientific research.
 Where a scientist puts his research attention (and research funds) is also where he can create new scientific knowledge.
-Check out this article on "Quantum Theory and Reality" from Scientific American.